Gressa Skin Minimalist Corrective Serum Foundation Review

 Even though this foundation is a bit on the pricey side of things, it will last you AGES.
 The formula is nearly all plant oils so it’s shelf life is pretty good.
 It’s a VERY runny formula that goes such a long way.
 I need maximum 6 drops (and I do mean DROPS) from this dropper bottle foundation to cover my entire face on a bad skin day.

 You can apply this with your fingers, but I prefer to use a flat buffing brush because I feel like the finish is a lot prettier than with my fingers.

 Also, I prefer to avoid touching my face.
 So, whenever possible, I like using brushes.
 Applying this with a buffing brush gives a really good finish.
 It’s easier, in my opinion, to control where the foundation sets into dry patches so I can minimize any issues if they come up.

 You can purchase this foundation at Safe and Chic.

 Come Chat With Me!

-*This product was purchased with my own money and of my own free will.
+*This product was purchased with my own money.
 All opinions and thoughts are 100% honest and based on my own personal experience with the product.
-I have no association with Gressa Skin, but let’s cross our fingers and hope they see this post and want to send me products to review! 😉
+Affiliate links in post 😉